troycallen/goaldle/README.md

 # ⚽ Goaldle

-A soccer/football player guessing game inspired by Wordle, featuring computer vision analysis of player images.
+A soccer/football player guessing game inspired by Wordle, where players guess the mystery player from a daily curated image.

 ## Features

 ### ✨ Core Gameplay
-- **Image Upload**: Drag & drop or click to upload soccer player photos
+- **Daily Mystery Player**: Each day features a different pre-selected player
-- **Computer Vision**: TensorFlow.js-powered analysis to extract visual clues
+- **Blurred Images**: Players start with a blurred/obscured image to analyze
-- **Smart Guessing**: Autocomplete player suggestions with similarity feedback
+- **Progressive Hints**: Each wrong guess reveals more clues about the player
-- **6 Attempts**: Wordle-style limited attempts with detailed feedback
+- **6 Attempts**: Wordle-style limited attempts with detailed similarity feedback

 ### 🏆 Game Modes
 - **Free Play**: Practice with random players